Today's Best Deals to Shop from Ulta's 21 Days of Beauty Sale

-Ulta 21 Days of Beauty Sale: Today's Best Deals On Murad, Too Faced, Peter Thomas Roth and More
+Ulta 21 Days of Beauty Sale: Today's Best Deals On Tula, Tarte, Mac and More

 For those unfamiliar, Ulta's bi-annual event is one of the beauty retailer's biggest sales of the year.
 Each day of the sale, a handful of popular products from top brands will be marked down at 50% off for 24 hours only.